ET Speaks From Home

 Chinese Wedding Small Uncle getting ang pow

-After fetching the bride*, they make way to their new home.
-When they arrive, they have to wait for the groom’s small uncle to open the car door for the bride and groom.
+After fetching the bride*, they make their way to their new home.
+When they arrive, they must wait for the groom’s small uncle to open the car door for both the bride and groom.

-*the groom must pass the Chinese Bridal Door Game which I will cover soon.
+*The groom must first pass the Chinese bridal door games, which I will cover in a future post.

 The small uncle from the groom side opened car door for bride arrival